Service Identities

 Use case of AWS STS provider

-1. Create AWS STS identity provider using this procedure Creating Identity Providers.
+1. Create an AWS STS identity provider using this procedure: Creating Identity Providers.